 #30: Walgreens Boots Alliance

-The COVID-19 pandemic benefited lots of retailers in the consumer staples industry, but Walgreens Boots Alliance (WBA, $48.86) sure hasn't been one of them.
-Lockdowns and a shift to online shopping have not only crimped the global pharmacy chain's sales, but also its profit margins.
+The COVID-19 pandemic benefited lots of retailers in the consumer staples industry, but Walgreens Boots Alliance (WBA, $53.43) sure wasn't one of them.
+Lockdowns, a shift to online shopping and a weak cold-and-flu season not only hurt the global pharmacy chain's sales, but also its profit margins.

-Of the 22 analysts covering Walgreens' stock tracked by S&P Global Market Intelligence, two call it a Strong Buy.
-Meanwhile, 18 call it a Hold, and two say it's a Sell.
-That gives it the lowest overall average recommendation among the 30 Dow Jones stocks.
+Of the 22 analysts covering Walgreens' stock tracked by S&P Global Market Intelligence, 18 are on the sidelines at Hold.
+Meanwhile, just one calls it a Strong Buy, two call it a Sell and one hasn't provided a rating at all.
+That gives WBA the lowest overall average recommendation among the 30 Dow Jones stocks.

 - Analysts' average recommendation: 2.89 (Hold)

-3M (MMM, $176.12), which makes everything from adhesives to electronic touch displays, continues to be one of the more underwhelming Dow Jones stocks in the current bull market.
+3M (MMM, $202.74), which makes everything from adhesives to electronic touch displays, continues to be one of the less appealing Dow stocks on analysts' radar.

 - Dividend yield: 2.3%